Zedris/DoiteAuras/README.md

 - Custom "and/or () logic" extra conditional builder for a more precise tracking
 - Custom dynamic time-tracking and ownership system for auras on the target
 - Custom icon glow visual effect, inspired by later clients
-- Custom animations for "soon of CD" (abilities)
+- Custom animations for "soon off CD" (abilities)
 - Custom dynamic and static grouping system, collapsing towards a relative point or fixed
 - More to come.. _(bars, mouseover support, more features, setting options, skins)_